NatoshaM/Udacity-Data-Analyst-Nanodegree/README.md

 [**Project 2: Analyze A/B Test Results**](https://github.com/NatoshaM/Udacity-Data-Analyst-Nanodegree/blob/main/Project%202_%20AB%20Testing/Analyze_ab_test_results_notebook_new.ipynb)

+A/B tests are very commonly performed by data analysts and data scientists.
 For this project, we will be working to understand the results of an A/B test run by an e-commerce website.
 The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.
+The goal is to  help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.

 ***